 Project: Dissolving on Demand

 Many industrially produced textile goods consist of dissimilar materials that are attached firmly together.
 This is the case with many textile laminates.
-At present, however, only a few of these composites can be recycled.
-This is because the composites either cannot be separated using technology or because separation is not cost-effective, with the result that the composite components cannot be returned to the recycling process as unmixed materials.
+At present, however, only a few of these laminates can be recycled.
+This is because the composites either cannot be separated using technology or because separation is not cost-effective, with the result that the laminates cannot be returned to the recycling process as unmixed materials.
 At least new technology has now enabled a greater quantity of mixed waste to be made accessible to the recycling economy.

 Innovative microcapsule system

-The aim of the ‘Dissolving on Demand’ project is to develop thread that can be dissolved when required.
+The aim of the ‘Dissolving on Demand’ project is to develop a thread that can be dissolved when required.
 The separation of the composites is based on an innovative microcapsule system into which the thread is integrated.
 At the end of the life cycle, the polar capsules are activated by targeted microwave irradiation, which causes them to release a solvent that weakens the composite.
-While the garment is still in use, the functional properties of the textile composite, such as chemical and thermal resistance, should remain unaffected by the microcapsules.
+While the garment is still in use, the functional properties of the textile, such as chemical and thermal resistance, should remain unaffected by the microcapsules.

 Furthermore, the research project evaluates specific concepts for upscaling and integrating the technology into the real recycling loop.

 The aim of this project is to develop an industry-oriented concept for coding textiles.

 Markers on the thread are coded with information about which components can be recycled and which cannot.
 This will improve identification, traceability and the opportunity to recycle textile products.
 At the same time, a recommendation is being drafted on the implementation of coding in the textile sector.